Spa Business Plan Template & Example

 Pricing Strategy

-[Company Name]’s pricing will be moderate, so customers feel they receive great value when patronizing the spa.
+[Spa Name]’s pricing will be moderate, so customers feel they receive great value when patronizing the spa.
 The anticipated price point for a standard facial treatment is $80, in exchange for which a customer can expect to receive personalized attention during and after their visit.
-The customer can expect to receive quality beauty care, for a more affordable price than what they pay at an ultra-premium salon or spa.
+The customer can expect to receive quality beauty care for a more affordable price than what they pay at an ultra-premium salon or spa.

 VII.
 Operations Plan